kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 This approach allows the Pod to enter the scheduling queue and be scheduled again even before the status update API call completes, without blocking it.
 This requires implementing advanced logic for queueing API calls in the kube-scheduler and migrating **all** Pod-based API calls done during scheduling to this method, including the binding API call.
-The new component should be able to resolve any conflicts in the incoming API calls as well as parallelize them properly, e.g., don't parallelize two updates of the same Pod.
+The new component should be able to resolve any conflicts in the incoming API calls and cluster status updates as well as parallelize them properly, e.g., don't parallelize two updates of the same Pod.
 This requires [making the API calls queued in a separate component](#21-make-the-api-calls-queued-in-a-separate-component) or
 [sending API calls through a kube-scheduler's cache](#22-send-api-calls-through-a-kube-schedulers-cache), presented below, to be implemented.